confluentinc/cp-docker-images/docs/quickstart.rst

     [2016-07-15 23:31:00,350] INFO [Controller-1-to-broker-1-send-thread], Starting  (kafka.controller.RequestSendThread)
     ...

-Take it for a test drive.
-Test that the broker is functioning as expected by creating a topic and producing data to it:
+Now we can take this very basic deployment for a test drive.
+We'll verify that the broker is functioning normally by creating a topic and producing data to it.
+We'll use the client tools directly from another Docker container.

   First, we'll create a topic.
 We'll name it ``foo`` and keep things simple by just giving it one partition and only one replica.
-You'll likely want to increase both if you're running in a more high-stakes environment in which you are concerned about data loss.
+Production environments with more broker nodes would obviously use higher values for both partitions and replicas for scalability and resiliency.

   .. sourcecode:: bash